So, you received your PSAT results…

 Make Plans for Taking the ACT or SAT

-Junior Year In High School
+Junior Year in High School

 Of course the student’s GPA is also a critical component but the standardized test score will provide you with the types of colleges you can and should consider (not including test optional schools, a full list of test optional schools can be found at www.fairtest.org).

-Before we get into more detail regarding what the PSAT scores mean, I’d like to share a couple of things that come from my 15 years of experience working with college-bound students.
+Before we get into more detail regarding what the PSAT scores mean, I’d like to share a couple of things that come from my 15 years of experience working with college-bound students:

 1. If you are like most families your student didn’t prepare for their PSAT, which is fine.
 Therefore, whatever score they received will hopefully and most likely not be their best score.

-Whether your student buys a book and studies on his/her own, uses one of the many online test prep services (free or paid) or works with a tutor and/test prep company, the added effort and work will most likely yield a higher result when they actually take the ACT or SAT for real.
+Whether your student buys a book and studies on his/her own, uses one of the many online test prep services (free or paid), or works with a tutor and/test prep company, the added effort and work will most likely yield a higher result when they actually take the ACT or SAT for real.

 Outside of those things you can typically expect a 10 to 100 point increase from the PSAT to the ACT/SAT on the Math and English sections, depending on the student.

 If at the time of testing, your student has already completed an Algebra 2 course, they should have the math skills necessary to optimize their math results.

 Many students take the PSAT and proceed assuming they will take the SAT in the future, without knowing if that is even the right test for them.

-If you haven’t already, now that you have the PSAT results, have your student take a full ‘practice’ ACT test either on their own or at a testing/tutoring center so you can compare the results, timing differences between the tests and the content assessed.
+If you haven’t already, now that you have the PSAT results, have your student take a full “practice” ACT test either on their own or at a testing/tutoring center so you can compare the results, timing differences between the tests and the content assessed.

 Doing so will also help you be efficient monetarily (if you are investing in tutoring or online prep).
-It will also help with your student’s time, so they are not spending time preparing for a test that is not best for them.
+It will also help with your student’s time, so they are not wasting it preparing for a test that is not best for them.